abrahamc72/PizzaShopManager/README.md

 # Front-End
 React.js hosted [here](http://abrahamcervantes.com).

+Using

+create-react-app

 Material UI Components

 # Back-End
 Python Flask with SQLAlchemy to handle database operations.

 Running on Amazon EC2 instance.

 Database hosted on SQLElephant.

 # Locally Testing
 Clone the repo.
 1. Install python requirements. (installpythonreqs.bat)

        If you prefer to keep the installation inside a venv use the creatvenv.bat, assuming you have virtualvenv installed.
 Then activate the venv and run the installpythonreqs.bat

        If there are issues, you might have to edit the python commands in the bat to whatever you use (python => python3).

-2. Install and Build react.js app with installbuildclient.bat, requires npm.
+3. Install and Build react.js app with installbuildclient.bat, requires npm.
-3. After dependencies areinstalled and the app built, use start.bat or startWithVenv.bat to start both the frontend and backend at the same time.
+4. After dependencies areinstalled and the app built, use start.bat or startWithVenv.bat to start both the frontend and backend at the same time.
-4. In the app, toggle the Local button and type the corresponding port number on the python backend console(should default to 5000).
+5. In the app, toggle the Local button and type the corresponding port number on the python backend console(should default to 5000).

-#Recreating Table
+# Recreating Table
 Below is the structure of the pizza database.

 CREATE TABLE pizzas (